 From a director’s and officers’ perspective, some of the more important elements of an emergency preparedness plan include:

 1. Develop or update the company’s emergency preparedness plan.
 Assemble the appropriate team, assess the company’s risks for various types of emergencies, set forth specific procedures for different types of emergencies, and provide ongoing education and training.

-2. The company should re-evaluate its commitment to and policies regarding security at all levels of the company.
+2. The company should re-evaluate its commitment to, and policies regarding, security at all levels of the company.

 3. Companies are now faced with a variety of new challenges relating to employee safety and relations.
 Companies may have a higher legal standard for screening the backgrounds of job applicants and current workers in order to detect possible security risks, although making employment decisions on that basis without strong evidence demonstrating a true security risk may lead to charges of wrongful employment practices.
 Also, companies should be sensitive to the potential for increased workplace harassment against certain ethnic groups and may need to implement specific training or other workplace protections in light of those risks.
+Insider threats are also a concern.
 There are no easy answers, and management is often placed in a catch 22 situation, but companies can increase the likelihood that their decisions are eventually supported by the Courts if the companies can demonstrate that their decisions were thoughtful, consistent with expert advice, and made in good faith so as to balance the legitimate competing interests of employees and the company.

 4. Lastly, there should be an effective emergency plan which includes contingencies for a sudden change in the location of the company’s nerve center, or alternative means to perform the company’s critical functions, and senior management emergency succession.